open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 This specification defines consistent sampling for power-of-two sampling probabilities.
+When a sampler is configured with a non-power-of-two sampling probability, the sampler will probabilistically choose between the nearest powers of two

+When a single consistent probability sampler is used at the root of a trace, the resulting traces are always complete (ignoring collection errors).
+This property holds even for non-power-of-two sampling probabilities.

-When a sampler is configured with a non-power-of-two sampling probability, the sampler will probabilistically choose between the nearest powers of two, and as a result, trace completeness is only ensured at the smallest power of two greater than or equal to the minimum sampling rate across the trace, with one exception.
+When multiple consistent probability samplers are used in the same trace, in general, trace completeness is ensured at the smallest power of two greater than or equal to the minimum sampling probability across the trace.

-The root span in a trace can be configured for arbitrary sampling probability without risking incomplete traces, therefore non-power-of-two sampling probability is recomended for use only at trace roots.

 ### Context invariants